 How to get Divorced in Thailand?

-Under Thai law, a divorce can be effected by mutual consent or by judgment of the Court.
+Under Thai law, a divorce can be affected by mutual consent or by the judgment of the Court.
 Divorces made by mutual consent must be in writing and certified by the signatures of at least two witnesses.
-The divorce statement must contain the terms of the divorce and filed at the place where the marriage is registered.
+The divorce statement must contain the terms of the divorce and file at the place where the marriage is registered.
 The couple must bring the signed divorce agreement, original marriage certificate, and government identification documents to the Amphur when filing the divorce.

 If the divorce is through the court system, there must be grounds for the divorce action.
 The parties can file a petition for divorce and the petition must allege one of the following grounds for divorce:

 - One party’s misconduct inflicts shame, insult, or injury to the other party

 - One party inflicts physical or mental Abuse to the spouse or the spouse’s parents

 - One of the parties has deserted the other for more than a year or has been imprisoned for more than a year because of a criminal offense and the other party was not involved in the crime.